IT Security Testing

 - Social engineering testing focuses on assessing the security awareness of an organization's employees.
 Testing styles include fake phone calls, emails, websites and pseudo-malware.

-- Extrusion testing as a form of penetration testing determines how easily sensitive information can be pushed from the inside out, testing the effectiveness of the data leakage prevention (DLP) systems, proxies and security monitoring.
+- Extrusion testing, a form of penetration testing, determines how easily sensitive information can be pushed from the inside out by testing the effectiveness of data leakage prevention (DLP) systems, proxies and security monitoring.